cubedb/cubedb/README.md

 ### Stopping the server

-Just ctrl-C the task and wait a little bit.
+Just Ctrl-C the task and wait a little bit.
 It is advised to save the data before the shutdown.

 ### Running on Docker